camunda/camunda-docs/docs/apis-clients/web-modeler-api/index.md

 1. [Create an API Client](../../../components/console/manage-clusters/manage-api-clients/#create-a-client).
 2. Add permissions to this client for **Web Modeler Public API (beta)**.
-3. After creating the client, you can download a shell script to obtain a token
+3. After creating the client, you can download a shell script to obtain a token.
 4. When you run it, you will get something like the following:
    ```json
    {